 - Make an inventory list (what furniture and appliances that belong to the property)

 - What rights and responsibilities that you and the tenant have (for example, keeping down the noise level after certain times, right to use your parking space)

 Below I’ve included some commonly asked questions among prospective property buyers and my answers.

 Even if Vietnam doesn’t offer any investor visas or retirement visas, like Thailand and Malaysia, it’s easy to stay on a tourist visa long-term.

 Still, a preferred choice can be to use the unit(s) as investment vehicles to earn rental incomes.
-Many new projects and condotels give you the opportunity to stay in your units, or other units in that project, for a couple of weeks every year.
+Many new projects and condotels allow you to stay in your unit, or other units in that project, for a couple of weeks every year.

 Is Vietnam a good place to retire?